-- 2.8.
-The VA will be scrutinised by the Council with advice from a suitably qualified external consultant where required, to consider whether the approach adopted and inputs used are appropriate and adequately justified by evidence and will determine whether the level of planning obligations and other Development Plan requirements proposed by the applicant are the maximum that can be viably supported or whether further obligations and/ or a greater level of policy compliance can be achieved.
-During assessment, the Council may request clarification or additional information.
-The Council will, where appropriate, be prepared to consider reasonable compromise but will expect applicants to present VAs that demonstrate the nearest to policy compliant proposals possible, having demonstrated satisfactorily that full compliance cannot be achieved.
-If a VA is not agreed by the Council and follow-up / negotiation is appropriate, the Council will expect the further review costs also to be paid by the applicant. - 2.9.
-The cost of the Council's review of the VA and any other associated costs (for example related to any follow-up or negotiation requiring the Council's further review or additional support by its external consultant) will be paid for in advance by the applicant before the review or follow-up work proceeds.
-In some instances it may be necessary also for the Council or applicant to commission additional specialist services to enable the Council to properly assess the scheme, depending on the nature of the proposals and the dialogue on the information supplied. - 2.10.
-On completion of the VA (or any follow-up review VA), the Council will indicate if additional planning obligations are required over and above those proposed by the applicant through their VA.
-Heads of Terms will be included in the Council's Planning Report, reflecting the outcome of the viability process.
+- 2.10.
+On completion of the VA (or any follow-up review VA), the District Council will indicate if additional planning obligations are required over and above those proposed by the applicant through their VA.
+Heads of Terms will be included in the District Council's Planning Report, reflecting the outcome of the viability process.
 An application will be recommended for refusal of planning refused permission if terms cannot be agreed. - 2.11.
-Where reductions in affordable housing provision are agreed on viability grounds the Council will include the estimated scheme Gross Development Value and build costs at the time of planning permission in a Section 106 agreement. - 2.12.
-Potential affordable units will also be identified in Section 106 agreements where Affordable Housing is not being provided in full or in part on viability grounds.
+Where reductions in affordable housing provision are agreed on viability grounds the District Council will include the estimated scheme Gross Development Value and build costs at the time of planning permission in a planning obligation. - 2.12.
+Potential affordable units will also be identified in planning obligations where affordable housing is not being provided in full or in part on viability grounds.
 This will enable affordable units to be provided at a later stage if there is an increase in viability and it subsequently proves possible to provide such units (see paragraph 4.13). - 2.13.
-NPPG encourages transparency of evidence wherever possible5.
+NPPG encourages transparency of evidence wherever possible1.
 The VA must be open and transparent and adopt an "open book" approach see paragraph 2.19 onwards. - 2.14.
 To ensure openness and transparency in the planning process, all viability information will be made publically available on the public planning register alongside other planning application documentation.
-Redaction of any information will only be allowed in exceptional circumstances, and any justification provided as to the extent of harm that would occur if the information was disclosed will be placed on the public planning register, whether or not accepted.
+Redaction of any information will only be allowed in exceptional circumstances. and any justification provided as to the extent of harm that would occur if the information was disclosed will be placed on the public planning register, whether or not accepted. - 2.15.
+If a VA submitted to the District Council is to be relied on for the purposes of determining a planning application (the Submission VA), the District Council will expect that this appropriately represents the viability of the development and is consistent with corresponding information that an applicant has themselves relied upon to inform commercial decisions. - 2.16.
+The District Council will not accept viability arguments where it is not given the ability to properly assess the validity of the appraisal that is relied on.
+It is vital the District Council is provided with a full working electronic version of the viability appraisal model that can be fully tested and interrogated.
+All assumptions should be accessible and capable of variation to observe the impact on the model's outturn2.

-5 NPPG 10-004-20140306
+1 NPPG, 10-010-20180724